-Schedule C: from A to $Z$ - The Sole Proprietor's Guide to Tax Savings Copyright © 2010 the National Association for the Self-Employed.
+Schedule C: from A to Z - The Sole Proprietor's Guide to Tax Savings Copyright © 2012 the National Association for the Self-Employed.
 All rights reserved.
-No part of this book may be reproduced or transmitted in any form by any means, electronic or mechanical, including photocopying, recording, or by any information storage and retrieval system without written permission from the publisher.
-Printed in the United States of America.
+No part of this book may be reproduced or transmitted in any form by any means, electronic or mechanical including photocopying, recording, or by any information storage and retrieval system without written permission from the publisher.
 National Association for the Self-Employed and its logo are trademarks of the National Association for the Self-Employed.
-ISBN: 0-9765834-2-9 Schedule C: from A to Z provides information pertinent to micro-business owners and the self-employed.
+Schedule C: from A to Z provides information pertinent to micro-business owners and the self-employed.
 It is not intended to replace the role of the tax professional in your business matters.
 As always, it is recommended that you consult with your own business professionals for advice regarding your specific facts and circumstances.